Robiul Alam Robi

+Robiul Alam Robi (Bengali: রবিউল আলম রবি) is a Bangladeshi screenwriter, film director and producer.
+His work includes the anthology feature Sincerely Yours, Dhaka (2018), which premiered at the Busan International Film Festival, and the streaming series Unoloukik (2021), streaming films Cafe Desire (2022) and Forget Me Not (2024).
+His upcoming works include first theatrical feature Suraiya, supported by National Film Grant of Bangladesh, and World Cinema Fund of the Berlin International Film Festival.

 Early life and career beginnings

 Robi's interest in filmmaking began during his university days.
 He created several short films while studying at Dhaka University and directed two episodes in the anthology series Prajanmo Talkies.
 After completing his MA in Film Studies from Jadavpur University, he became actively involved in film production.
 Throughout his career, Robi has written, directed and produced a diverse range of films and series.